RedisTimeSeries/RedisTimeSeries/docs/commands/ts.decrby.md

   Used only if a new time series is created.
 Ignored When adding samples to an existing time series.

-- `CHUNK_SIZE` _size_ - Memory size, in bytes, allocated for data.
+- `CHUNK_SIZE` _size_ - Memory size, in bytes, allocated for each data chunk.
 Must be a multiple of 8.

   Used only if a new time series is created.
 Ignored When adding samples to an existing time series.